 When we admit students, we don't just welcome them into our community, we welcome you as well!

-We have reserved blocks of rooms at reduced rates for the nights of April 11-14 at the hotels indicated below.
-If you're reserving by telephone, please make sure to use the promotional code "MIT Campus Preview Weekend" for the discount.
+We have reserved blocks of rooms, at a reduced rate, at several local hotels.
+Reduced rates are available for the nights of April 16–19.
+If you're reserving by telephone, please make sure to use the promotional code "MIT Campus Preview Weekend" in order to receive the reduced rate.
 All hotels are under a 10-minute taxi ride from MIT’s campus, and all offer parking for hotel guests.
 The number of rooms at the reduced rate is limited and will be offered on a first-come, first-served basis.
 Please be sure to make your reservations as soon as possible.
-Parents seeking information on how to share a hotel room (and split the cost) with another parent attending CPW, please email email@example.com.
+Families seeking information on how to share a hotel room (and split the cost) with another family attending CPW, please email firstname.lastname@example.org.

 Le Meridien (0.5 miles)